TenderSure-Africa-SEZ/trific-platform-docs/docs/portals/home-landing/analytics/index.md

 # Analytics - Landing Page

-PostHog-powered analytics and tracking for the Trific landing page.
+PostHog-powered analytics and tracking for the TRIFIC landing page.

 ## PostHog Setup